daniestevez/galileo-osnma/README.md

-galileo-osnma does not require the Rust Standard library (it can be built with `no_std`), allocates all its data statically on the stack, and has a relatively small memory footprint for the data (~65 KiB if Slow MAC is used, and ~16 KiB if Slow MAC is not used).
+galileo-osnma does not require the Rust Standard library (it can be built with `no_std`), allocates all its data statically on the stack, and has a relatively small memory footprint for the data (~65 KiB if Slow MAC is used and data for 36 satellites in parallel is stored, and ~7 KiB if Slow MAC is not used and data for only 12 satellites in parallel is stored).
 This makes it possible to use the library in some embedded microcontrollers.

 ## Documentation